Time of use tariffs: Loop's plans

 The first challenge is that UK energy tariffs are more complex than you’d expect.
 Until very recently, there were around 70 energy companies in the UK.
 Of these, most have multiple tariffs.
 And these tariffs are different in each of the 10 different UK electricity regions.
 It adds up to tens of thousands of tariffs.
 But worse than this: there is no standard for publishing these tariffs.
 If each supplier published their tariffs in the same format on a specified page on their website we could readily compile a full tariff list.
 They don’t.

 The second challenge is that we’re a small team - there are around 20 of us and there’s lots that we want to do!
-Time of use tariffs are growing within our customer base but are still relatively niche, so we’re prioritising adding more widely-used functionality, such as gas, first.
+Time of use tariffs are growing within our customer base but are still relatively niche, so we’re prioritising adding more widely-used functionality, such as Turn Down and Save, first.

 Those challenges aside, our mission is to reduce carbon emissions in UK homes.
 We believe time of use tariffs will be a key tool to get there so Loop will support them in the future, helping you minimise both your fuel bill and your carbon emissions.

 Steve Buckley is in charge of product direction at Loop and has been with Loop since it was founded.
 He has a background in statistics and data science, and has worked at multiple successful startups.

 With Loop, you can find out how you use electricity, then make smart decisions about using less.